Flood Warning issued for Geary by NWS - News Break

 Flood Warning issued for Geary by NWS

-Effective: 2021-05-26 18:52:00 CDT Expires: 2021-05-28 19:30:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-05-26 18:52:00 CDT Expires: 2021-05-27 20:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Be especially cautious at night when it is harder to recognize the dangers of flooding.
 Please report flooding to your local law enforcement agency when you can do so safely.
-Target Area: Geary The National Weather Service in Topeka has extended the * Flood Warning for Southeastern Geary County in east central Kansas Northern Morris County in east central Kansas * Until 1100 PM CDT Thursday. * At 413 PM CDT, local law enforcement reported continued flooding of streams and low lying areas from previous heavy rain in the warned area.
+Target Area: Geary The National Weather Service in Topeka has extended the * Flood Warning for Southeastern Geary County in east central Kansas Northern Morris County in east central Kansas * Until 700 PM CDT Thursday. * At 1103 AM CDT, local law enforcement reported flooding of streams and low lying areas from previous heavy rain in the warned area.
+Flooding is already occurring.
 Between 2 and 4.5 inches of rain have fallen.
-Flooding is expected to continue this evening.
+Flooding is expected to continue this afternoon.
 Some locations that will experience flooding include Council Grove, White City, Dwight, Parkerville, Latimer and Council Grove Lake.alerts.weather.gov